Secure Video Streaming Tactics: Video DRM, Geo-blocking, and More

 Wowza Streaming Engine protects your data integrity from the very start with password-based source protection.
 This allows you to place restrictions on RTMP and RTSP-based encoder connections.
 In other words, no one can use your server to upload and stream video without your permission.

 By restricting access to only those with a username and password, source authentication thwarts unauthorized users from streaming to your server.
 Broadcasters can configure credentials at an application level in the Wowza Streaming Engine Manager.
+Surveillance teams can ensure that only designated security personnel can view CCTV feeds.

 Step Two: Control Playback

-Wowza’s security token module restricts playback to specific IP addresses through a challenge and response security system on all viewing fronts.
+Wowza’s secure token module restricts playback to specific IP addresses through a challenge and response security system on all viewing fronts.
 The security mechanism uses a handshake between Wowza Streaming Engine and the client to secure content.
 A random single-use key and a password (shared secret) protect each connection.
 A secure hashing algorithm and customizable security parameters help validate each client attempting to access a stream.
 This helps prevent spoofing threats.

 Step Three: Consider StreamLock for Increased Playback Protection

-The Wowza StreamLock AddOn is a network encryption option that provides near instant provisioning of free 2048-bit Secure Sockets Layer (SSL) certificates for RTMP and secure HTTP streaming.
+The Wowza StreamLock integration is a network encryption option that provides near instant provisioning of free 2048-bit Secure Sockets Layer (SSL) certificates for RTMP and secure HTTP streaming.
 This global standard for security technology protects streams by scrambling the data being transmitted across the internet.

 Step Four: On-The-Fly DRM as You Stream